 You’ve always been the one who doesn’t “need much.”
-You’ve learned to be self-sufficient, to rationalize your pain, to keep moving even when things hurt.
-You figured out early that vulnerability wasn’t always met with care, so you learned to toughen up.
+You learned to be self-sufficient, to rationalize pain, and to keep moving even when things hurt.
+Often, that strength was shaped early by family roles that rewarded responsibility, emotional maturity, or perfection.
+You may have learned that love felt conditional, earned through achievement, caretaking, or being the reliable one.

 Getting curious about the relentless pressure and inner critic that push you to keep going, often at the cost of your peace of mind.
 We’ll explore what fears, like fear of failure or not being enough, are hiding beneath your drive to succeed.